CoorsTek: Alumina Ceramics, Inc.

-Robert L. Johnson founded Alumina Ceramics, Inc. (ACI) in Benton, AR, in 1971 on Dale Ave.
-Johnson had been a ceramic engineer and project director at the Alumina Research Division of Reynolds Metals Co. in nearby Bauxite, AR.
+Robert L. Johnson founded Alumina Ceramics, Inc. (ACI) in Benton, Arizona, in 1971.
+Johnson had been a ceramic engineer and project director at the Alumina Research Division of Reynolds Metals Co. in nearby Bauxite, Arkansas.
 One of ACI's first products was Saphrox 99.7% Al2O3 grinding media.
-Johnson left ACI in 1974 to work for Motorola in Phoenix, AZ, and was succeeded by Ken Holiman.
+Johnson left ACI in 1974 to work for Motorola in Phoenix, Arizona, and was succeeded by Ken Holiman.
 Coors bought ACI in 1976, mostly for the seal ring specialty ACI had developed, and eventually moved most of its alumina and SiC seal operations to Arkansas.
 Coors built a second factory on Boone Road.
-In 2019, CoorsTek invested $26M and added 50,000 ft2 to the 180,000 ft2, 200-employee Arkansas operation, in anticipation of growth in its aerospace and defense markets.
+In 2019, CoorsTek invested $26 million and added 50,000 ft2 to the 180,000 ft2, 200-employee Arkansas operation, in anticipation of growth in its aerospace and defense markets.